icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 17. **The Principal Investigator of our project or Institutional Representative has changed.
 How do we update this?**

-   If you are eligible to renew your access request, please reopen your application and update any necessary fields before finalizing your renewal application.
+   If you are eligible to renew your access request (at the earliest, this will be 45 days prior to access expiry), please renew your application and update any necessary fields before finalizing your renewal application.

    If your application has been recently approved, please [contact the ICGC DACO](https://platform.icgc-argo.org/contact) for further instructions.